kstatelibraries/status.its.lib.k-state.edu/content/default/issues/2023-01-11-network-disruptions-will-occur-in-the-evening.md

 ## Enter below issue description and subsequent updates if any
 ---

-The Division of Information Technology will perform network maintenance between 7:30 p.m. and midnight on Tuesday, Jan.
-10. During the maintenance, periodic disruptions will occur on the K-State networks and the internet.
+The Division of Information Technology will perform network maintenance between 5:30 p.m. and midnight on Wednesday, Jan.
+11. During the maintenance, periodic disruptions will occur on the K-State networks, and individuals on campus may have trouble accessing the internet during the maintenance.

 Please see https://blogs.k-state.edu/it-news/2023/01/05/network-disruptions-will-occur-in-the-evening-on-jan-10/ for additional information.